KevinGregory/ai-that-works/2025-10-28-ralph-wiggum-coding-agent-power-tools/IMPLEMENTATION_PLAN.md

   - Supports BAML built-ins (ctx, _)
   - Integrated into validation pipeline
   - 10 comprehensive tests
+- ✅ Advanced Jinja control flow (Phase 14)
+  - Full parsing and validation for {% for %} loops
+  - Full parsing and validation for {% if %}/{% elif %}/{% else %}/{% endif %}
+  - Loop variable scoping with proper scope management
+  - Balanced statement pair validation (matching for/endfor, if/endif)
+  - Iterable reference validation
+  - Unclosed block detection
+  - 16 comprehensive tests for loops and conditionals
+  - 545 lines of enhanced Jinja implementation
 - ✅ TypeBuilder code generation for @@dynamic types (Phase 12.2)
   - Detects @@dynamic attribute on classes and enums
   - Generates DynamicClassBuilder with add_property()